ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/overview.markdown

 {PANEL: Security}

-Allowing just any client to connect your database (via PostgreSQL or otherwise) without authentication is risky, and should in general be avoided.
+Allowing just any client to connect to your database (via PostgreSQL or otherwise) without authentication is risky, and should in general be avoided.
 {WARNING: }
 If RavenDB is not set as a secure server, it will require no authentication over the PostgreSQL protocol.